ga-wdi-lessons/css-flexbox/readme.md

 - Contrast `align-items` and `align-self`.
 - Explain what is meant by the "Holy Grail Layout".

+## Framing

+Remember that GIF from yesterday?
+Developers used to feel that way all the time defining page layout using CSS.
+Why is that?

+HTML was created as a document-oriented language.
+CSS emerged as a way to make an HTML file appear more document-like.
+Literally, like something you would make in Microsoft Word.

+So layout wasn't much of a concern in the beginning.
+But as the web has evolved, so have the design needs of developers.
+Unfortunately, it takes a while for CSS -- and by that we mean the CSS Working Group -- to catch up with those needs.

+> It's difficult to establish new CSS standards.
+The [CSS Working Group](https://en.wikipedia.org/wiki/CSS_Working_Group) has a hard time agreeing on anything, especially cross-browser standards.

+Fortunately, Flexbox has slowly but surely become a standard over the past few years...

 ## Problem 1: Vertical Alignment (15 minutes / 0:15)

 Let's start out by talking about a problem that anybody who has written CSS has had to deal with: